-Rail, Cocoi Heron, Maguari Stork, Buff-necked Ibis, and the stunning Jabiru Stork.
-Raptors in the depleted in nearly all of their former range, but are found in abundance in the waters of the Rupununi River.
-The field study is an attempt to gain an understanding of the Black Caiman's ecological role, as well as its context within local communities.
-By basing the study in a local village, and using local residents as assistants, it will hopefully instill a better understanding of the caiman's importance in the local ecosystem.
+Caiman House Field Station was built in Yupukari by an American family who moved to the area so Peter Taylor could conduct a field study on Black Caiman (Melanosuchus niger), the largest member of the alligator family and a species that is listed by CITES as endangered.
+Black Caiman are severely depleted in nearly all of their former range, but are found in abundance in the waters of the instill a better understanding of the caiman's importance in the local ecosystem.
 It is also hoped that a healthy population could lead to a sustainable resource, possibly through ecotourism.
 Guests are invited to join the caiman research crew in a night of caiman capturing.
 It's a bit like having a job with a National Geographic crew.